unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 #### Filters

 The 'Filter' box allows you to apply predefined IIR filters to the raw data to extract specified frequency bands and remove artifacts.
-Data recordings and network interfaces are restarted if filters are reconfigured during a running data acquisition.
 Predefined filters settings are:

 - 0.1 – 30 Hz Bandpass
 - 0.1 – 50 Hz Bandpass